SEKOIA-IO/documentation/docs/operation_center/integration_catalog/network/mcafee_web_gateway.md

 name: McAfee Web Gateway

 ## Overview
-McAfee Web Gateway (MWG) is a high-performance web gateway offering Malware detection, threat prevention and reputation filtering.
+McAfee Web Gateway (MWG) is a web gateway offering malware detection, threat prevention and reputation filtering.
 This product is supported by McAfee Corp.

-{!operation_center/integration_catalog/generated/mcafee_web_gateway_do_not_edit_manually.md!}
+{!operation_center/integration_catalog/generated/mcafee-web-gateway_do_not_edit_manually.md!}

 ## Configure